-- ImageName Path to the image file. - RAMIoadAdd Since the image is executed from the MRAM itself, as configured in config file, this must be set to image start address in MRAM. - flashStoreAdd Must be set to 0xFFFFFFF. - Maxsize Must be set to a value equal to, or greater than the image size. - Enc-Scheme 0 plain text, 1 encrypted.
+- ImageName Path to the image file. - RAMIoadAdd Since the image is executed from the MRAM itself, as configured in config file, this must be set to image start address in MRAM. - flashStoreAdd Must be set to 0xFFFFFFFF. - Maxsize Must be set to a value equal to, or greater than the image size. - Enc-Scheme 0 = plain text, 1 = encrypted.
 Note: The encrypted option is not supported and must not be selected. - WriteProtect When set to 0x1, Ambiq Bootloader will write protect the image (in 16K increments) as part of secure boot.
 Set it to 0, if no write protection is needed. - CopyProtect When set to 0x1, Ambiq Bootloader will copy protect the image (in 16K increments) as part of secure boot.
 Set it to 0, if no copy protection is needed.
-Note that, if enabled, the executable image must be built with no literals in the code area, as it will otherwise fail because of copy-protection. - ExtendedFormat Not Supported.
+Note that, if enabled, the executable image must be built with no literals in the code area (e.g., execute only), as it will otherwise fail because of read operations within the image. - ExtendedFormat Not Supported.
 Must be set to 0.